Are you trying to figure out whether or not to continue homeschooling through june?

 If you’re able to, head out for some berry picking!

-In summary, here are five fun ways to enjoying homeschooling throughout June:
+In summary, here are five fun ways to enjoy homeschooling throughout June:

 - Learn about the Junior Ranger Program